 You’ll be asked to spit the sputum into a small cup.
+The laboratory needs at least 2 milliliters of sputum for testing.
 To cough deeply from your lungs, you might need to take three deep breaths before you cough forcefully.
-If any sputum comes up, you can spit it into the cup.
-The laboratory needs at least 2 milliliters of sputum for testing.

 If you’re having trouble coughing up enough sputum, your doctor may try tapping on your chest to loosen the sputum.
 They may also have you inhale a steam-like mist to help you cough up the sample.

-Once you’ve produced a sputum sample for analyzing, the sample should be taken to the laboratory within one to two hours of coughing it up.
-The laboratory will take the sample and place it on a special plate that has a nutrient that helps bacteria or other pathogens present in your sputum grow.
+Once you’ve produced a sputum sample for analyzing, it should be taken to the laboratory within one to two hours of coughing it up.
+The laboratory will place the sample on a special plate that has a nutrient that helps bacteria or other pathogens present in your sputum grow.

 The laboratory can run a number of tests to determine if the growth is a bacterium, a virus, or a fungus.
 Remember that some bacteria grow naturally in your airways without causing illness.
-The laboratory will work to tell the difference between bacteria that makes you sick and those that keep you well.
+The laboratory will determine which of the bacteria makes you sick and which keep you well.

 The laboratory will then give your doctor a report with the results.

 When you aren’t feeling well, the deep coughing associated with a sputum culture may feel uncomfortable.
-You may feel some chest discomfort after giving the sample.
+You may experience some chest discomfort after giving the sample.

 However, there are no risks associated with having a sputum culture.
 If you’ve had abdominal surgery, your doctor may instruct you to hold a pillow over your stomach before coughing to minimize abdominal discomfort.
 This technique is known as splinting.